 Pillows filled with plant materials

 The filling of these pillows consists of natural materials of plant origin.
-Consider fibers derived from eucalyptus (Lyocell), coconut or kapok.
-Bamboo and cotton are also among the options.
+Consider fibers derived from eucalyptus (such as Lyocell, brand name Tencel®), coconut or kapok.
+Bamboo and cotton are also options.

-Often these are fillings that perform well in temperature and moisture control.
+Often these are fillings that perform well when it comes to temperature and moisture regulation.
 Not all fibers are easily washable, so we recommend a pillow protector anyway.

 Synthetic pillows

 These pillows are filled with synthetic fibers.
 Often this is polyester.
 Therefore, they are a cheaper alternative to down or natural pillows.
-They are light and easy to maintain.
+They are lightweight, easy to maintain and often recyclable after use.

 Synthetic pillows conform to the shape of your head.
 However, the filling provides much more resilience than down.
 Usually the pillow cover or ticking has a zipper to remove the filling.
 This makes it easy to correct at home and also allows stomach sleepers to make a thin pillow.

-Moulded pillows have a fixed shape and can be made of memory foam, HR foam, latex or gel.
-Memory foam is a special type of foam that responds to pressure and heat.
+Moulded pillows have a fixed shape and can be made of memory foam, HR foam, latex, plastic or gel.
+Memory foam is a special type of foam that responds slowly to pressure and deforms under the influence of heat.
 This ensures that it adapts to the shape of your head and neck.
 As a result, they offer excellent support.

 Often these pillow types are offered in moon shape (crescent shape) or with a sloping neck support.
 If thermoregulation is important to you, definitely consider a gel pillow.
-Be careful, though, because minimal money thickness is really required.
+Be careful though, as minimal money thickness is really required.
 Otherwise, the contact surface with your skin is saturated very quickly.

 Are you choosing a molded pillow?
 Then know that different thicknesses are available.
 So you can align your shoulder width with the firmness of your mattress.
 That way, you choose a pillow on which your head lies in a straight line with your spine.